A/N: Thank you to my wonderful beta, Avora SaDiablo. I never would have finished this without her help.

 Dudley started back toward home, feeling both furious and deflated at the same time.
 He wanted to turn around and launch his fist at Gordon's leering face, but the more he walked the more he felt deflated like a tire leaking air.

-The gang was finished.
+Somehow, without it being formally disbanded, Dudley knew the gang was finished.
 Maybe it would go on with one of the others as its leader, but the old days were over and Dudley knew they weren't coming back.
-He'd just lost two (and possibly three, when Piers returned from France) of his oldest friends in the blink of an eye.

 Had they ever really been friends?
 Or had they just been bullies who had naturally gravitated toward one another because of their shared traits?
 Now that Dudley thought about it, he realized he didn't know much of anything about Gordon and Dennis.
 Sure, Gordon threw a great left hook and Dennis was a master at lock picking, but beyond that he was completely unaware of anything about them.